• Skip to primary navigation

 Instructions

 1. Line a medium size baking sheet with parchment paper.
 In a medium size mixing bowl, combine the peanut butter, almond flour, maple syrup, vanilla, and salt.
-Mix with a hand mixer or stand mixer until it forms into a slightly thick but still soft dough.
+Mix with a hand mixer or stand mixer until it forms a slightly thick but still soft dough.
+Add a little bit more almond flour if the mixture is too sticky or wet to roll.

 2. Use a teaspoon to measure out 2 teaspoons of dough and roll it into a smooth ball between your hands and place it onto the lined baking sheet.
 Continue until you have rolled all of the dough into 20-25 balls.
 Insert a toothpick into the center of each ball and chill them in the refrigerator for at least 30 minutes.

 3. When the balls are ready, it’s time to melt the chocolate.
-To melt the chocolate, place the chocolate chips into a microwave safe bowl with the coconut oil.
-Microwave on high in 30 second intervals stirring in between each interval until most of the chocolate chips are melted.
+To melt the chocolate, place the chocolate chips into a microwave-safe bowl with the coconut oil.
+Microwave on high in 30-second intervals stirring in between each interval until most of the chocolate chips are melted.
 This took about 90 seconds in my microwave.
-You do not want all of the chocolate chips to melt since it could burn.
+You do not want all of the chocolate chips to melt since they could burn.
 Once 90% of them are melted, remove the bowl and stir to melt the rest of the chocolate chips.

-4. Carefully dip each ball into the chocolate about 2/3 of the way leaving a little bit of the peanut butter ball exposed.
+4. Carefully dip each ball into the chocolate about ⅔ of the way leaving a little bit of the peanut butter ball exposed.
 This is what gives it the “buckeye” name.
-Let some of the excess chocolate drip off of the balls then place each one carefully back onto the baking sheet.
+Let some of the excess chocolate drips off of the balls then place each one carefully back onto the baking sheet.

 6. Remove and serve cold or at room temperature.